j-malino/j-malino.github.io/README.md

 ### About Me

 Currently I spend most of my time working in cognitive science and psycholinguistics research.
 I find programming and cognitive science to be extremely complementary.
-Right now my research projects are focused on visual processing under conditions of uncertainty and image interference in visual processing.
+Right now my research projects are focused on modeling decision making, image processing with visual interference and the relationship of reading depth to social media.

 When I am not in the research lab you can find me: